-Trains have been part of Nevada since the early days of silver and gold mining.
-Steam locomotives were used to haul out the ore and carry in building material.
+Since the early days of silver and gold mining, Trains have been part of Nevada.
+Steam locomotives were used to haul the ore and carry in building material.
 Today several historic Nevada railroads still carry passengers on excursions.
 Nevada also has several museums that preserve the railroad heritage of the Silver State.
-If it runs on rails and in Nevada, you will find it here.
+If it runs on rails and Nevada, you will find it here.

-If you drive your car up to Virginia City you can still ride a train.
+If you drive your car up to Virginia City, you can still ride a train.
 Departing from the Original V&T 1870 Depot, the Virginia City-Gold Hill takes passengers on a 30-minute round trip to Gold Hill station and back.
-The train travel by numerous mines and through a tunnel.
+The train travels through numerous mines and a tunnel.
 Both open and closed passenger cars are used on this trip.
-The Virginia City-Gold Hill Short Line runs daily May through October.
+The Virginia City-Gold Hill Short Line runs daily from May through October.

-Train excursions are offered on weekend April through January, with daily service between Memorial Day and end of September.
-If you want to do more than just ride the train.
-Nevada Northern Railway offers several a unique package that let you operate the train.
-Visitors to the Nevada Northern Railway Museum can wonder around the grounds and check out the shops where locomotives are serviced and restored.
+Train excursions are offered on weekends from April through January, with daily service between Memorial Day and the end of September.
+Suppose you want to do more than ride the train.
+Nevada Northern Railway offers several unique packages that let you operate the train.
+Visitors to the Nevada Northern Railway Museum can walk around the grounds and check out the shops where locomotives are serviced and restored.

-Nevada State Railroad Museum Carson City features Nevada’s railroad heritage and offers visitors unique hands-on experiences from the operation of historic railroad equipment, to train rides aboard historic Virginia and Truckee Railroad equipment, and fascinating visual exhibits.
+Nevada State Railroad Museum Carson City features Nevada’s railroad heritage.
+It offers visitors unique hands-on experiences, from operating historic railroad equipment to train rides aboard historic Virginia and Truckee Railroad equipment and fascinating visual exhibits.

 Nevada Railroads for Kids